 Do you need a comprehensive chicken feeding guide for all stages of life?
 Chicks, hens, and roosters need different nutrients, and providing the wrong feed can be disastrous.

 We know that laying hens need more calcium in their diet than chickens that are not laying eggs, but how much more?
-Chickens need different feed at various times in their lives and also according to gender, but what do you do when you have a mixed flock?
+Chickens need different feed at various times in their lives and also according to sex, but what do you do when you have a mixed flock?
 How important is it that your chickens get the correct proportions of nutrients in their feed?

 Feeding Baby Chicks

 When your chicks are less than eight weeks old, they need a starter feed.
 This starter feed is higher in protein than any other chicken feed mixes, usually possessing 18-22% protein by weight depending on variety and often the area where you live.
 This feed is also low in calcium because excess calcium can cause deformations in the chicks’ growing bones and damage the kidneys even to the point of killing the chicks.
-The young growing chicks are so sensitive to the amount of calcium in their diet that in an emergency it is better to feed them pulverized scratch or ground oats and cornmeal (even with no protein) than to feed layer rations even for a day.
+The young growing chicks are so sensitive to the amount of calcium in their diet that in an emergency, it is better to feed them pulverized scratch or ground oats and cornmeal (even with no protein) than to feed layer rations even for a day.
 The high amount of protein in the chick starter feed is imperative to growing healthy feathers because feathers are made of protein.
 Chick starter is also ground into much smaller pieces than feed for grown chickens so it is easier for the chicks to digest.

 What Growing Chickens Need

 Once your chickens are eight weeks old but not yet laying, they need a grower ration.
 Grower feed for chickens has less protein but still does not have the extra calcium needed for egg formation.
 The protein amounts for grower feed is usually 14-18% by weight.
 Most chickens will need this feed until 20-22 weeks of age when they are ready to lay their first egg.
 Some larger breeds that start laying at an earlier age will need to be switched by 18 weeks of age.
-The quality and balance of their diet when young affect the quality of the eggs they will lay later on.
+The quality and balance of their diet when young affects the quality of the eggs they will lay later on.

 What Laying Hens Need